sergeych/unikrypto/README.md

 Sometimes it is convenient to switch to encrypted storage on the fly.
 In this case use [BindableBinaryStorage] included in the library, it allows changing a backing storage on the fly.

 ## Latest Changes

+### 1.2.4-rc2
+- improved and fixed key addresses suuport for asymmetrics
+- added key addresses, same as in Universa
+- added keyrings
+- added containers that also support non-identifiable symmetric keys
+- added Diffie-Hellman support
+- added Safe58 support with crc-guarded contents

 ### 1.2.1-SNAPSHOT
 - many fixes and improvements